There are many incredible places to visit in Jordan.

 Crossing the border and getting a visa to visit Jordan

-Visas for those who visit Jordan entering via a land border and spend a minimum of 3 consecutive nights there are free – the Jordanian Pass is normally considered proof of spending sufficient amount of time in the country.
+If you enter Jordan via a land border and spend a minimum of 3 consecutive nights there is no visa fee to poay – the Jordanian Pass is normally considered proof of spending sufficient amount of time in the country.
 There is a JD 10 exit fee.

 Currency in Jordan

 The Jordanian Dinar (JD) is the official currency of Jordan.
-People who visit Jordan should be prepared to mostly pay in cash, though larger businesses also accept cards.
-All the best places to visit in Jordan have ATMs.
+Cash payments are the norm, though larger businesses also accept cards.
+You will easily find ATMs.
 At the time of writing, the exchange rate is 1.4 USD to a JD, and about 1.3 Euro to a JD.

 Safety and scams in Jordan

 Jordan is a safe country, and people are generally welcoming and helpful.
-The majority of people, at least in the places to visit in Jordan, speak some English – and if they don’t, they will in any case be kind and helpful.
+Many speak English and if they don’t, they will in any case be kind and helpful.
 I had no issues whatsoever, even as a solo female traveler.
 Having said so, it is good to dress conservatively and to pay attention to some common scams.

-I was fully prepared for scams and harassment after my experience in Cuba.
-Scams are common in all the best places to visit in Jordan, but they can be easily identified.
+Scams are common in all the most touristy places, but they can be easily identified.
 The most typical scam in Amman, for example, is from taxi drivers, who regularly offer passengers to go to a different hotel or restaurant from the one they asked for.
 A polite and firm “no, thank you” works well in this case.
-Women who visit Jordan and travel alone should beware of Bdouls targeting women in Petra.
+Women should beware of Bdouls targeting women in Petra.
 Never accept an invitation for tea, coffee, dinner or to visit a cave or go off the beaten path.

 Animals in tourist attractions

-The Jordan Tourism Board is making an effort to prevent the exploitation of animals in Petra, one of the top places to visit in Jordan.
-However, I saw lots of animals being pushed to their limits by their owners, and unaware (or simply uninterested) tourists gladly riding donkeys, mules and horse carriages despite the explicit request of the tourism board not to do so if able to walk.
+The Jordan Tourism Board is making an effort to prevent the exploitation of animals in Petra, but you will see lots of animals being pushed to their limits by their owners, and unaware (or simply uninterested) tourists gladly riding donkeys, mules and horse carriages despite the explicit request of the tourism board not to do so if able to walk.

-To find out more about responsible tourism and animals, read my post “The use of animals in tourist attractions.”
+To find out more about responsible tourism and animals, read my post “The Complete Guide To Becoming A More Responsible Traveler.”

 Eating and drinking in Jordan